ethercis/ethercis/README.md

 We will try to fix any key bugs and documentation errors ourselves.
 Other issues, requests for enhancements or feature additions, will be added to the project backlog.

-The Ripple Foundation is committed to offering free and open software, with quality, free and open documentation, but unfortunately is unable to offer free support for all issues/pull requests in the backlog.
+The Ripple Foundation is committed to offering free and open software, with quality, free and open documentation, but unfortunately is unable to offer free support for all issues/pull requests.

 (Our latest thinking on the best model to support our open platform mission in healthcare may best be understood by reading this article. https://opensource.com/business/16/4/refactoring-open-source-business-models